Skip to content

 Calculate statistics

-• mean: the average outgoing edge weight
+• mean: calculates the average of the outgoing edge weights

 Group By Statistics